Introduction to Project

 There are several steps for this project to get there.
 The first one is meeting with your team:

-You will create teams of 3-4 people from your section (for 0103 and 0106, you can combine the sections).
+You will create teams of 3-4 people from your section.
 Everyone in the team must do SOME comparable job (although you will likely divvy up the jobs: more about that below).

 Each of your teams will select one of the options from the list provided on ELMS by Dr. Holtz.
 Only one team can claim each topic.
 (Note: if you come up with a different idea you really want to do, please contact Dr. Holtz to see if he approves it.)

-The virtual Museum of the Fossil Record is be divided into multiple "galleries" (these are a Cenozoic, Mesozoic, Paleozoic, and Precambrian gallery, and a new Paleontology Ethics gallery.)
+The virtual Museum of the Fossil Record is be divided into multiple "galleries" (these are Cenozoic, Mesozoic, Paleozoic, Precambrian, and Paleontology in Culture galleries.)
 Each topic fits into one of these categories: depending on the category, the kind of information that will go on your display will be different.
 Here are the different categories:

 The best database for searching the peer-reviewed literature is Google Scholar.
 It is free; it is accessible everywhere; it has a vast reach into the literature.
 However, it is Google, so do NOT feel obliged to use the very first hit on the search: that may not be the best one!!
 Indeed, you probably want to check out a variety of papers.

-By the way, when you are off campus and want to access a paper to a journal to which the University has a subscription, you can install the "Reload@UMCP" button on your web browser: check out this web page from the Library for more details.
+By the way, when you are off campus and want to access a paper to a journal to which the University has a subscription, you can install the "Reload@UMCP" button on your web browser: check out the Library's page about the Reload@UMCP button for more details.

 You may want to divvy up the papers among all the members of your team, then pool your information together.